Tips From A Gynaecologist For A Healthy Vagina

 Another common condition is bacterial vaginosis, resulting from bacterial imbalance.
 This condition affects many women and causes an overgrowth of organisms in the vagina.
 This leads to proliferation of less healthy microorganisms such as lactobacillus, bacteria naturally residing in the digestive, urinary, and genital systems.
 Many women with bacterial vaginosis remain unaware of their condition.

-In some cases, you can’t avoid vaginal health issues, but simple treatments provided by a private gynaecologist near me or over-the-counter medication can result in resolution of issues.
+In some cases, vaginal health issues are unavoidable, but simple treatments provided by a private gynaecologist and obstetrician at The Gynaecology Clinic can result in resolution of issues.

 Taking certain steps to improve your vaginal health will reduce the risk of infections and imbalance of microorganisms.
 These expert tips can keep your vagina healthy: